Canada Savings Bond: History

 Canada started selling war bonds (marketed as "Victory Bonds") in 1917 to raise money during World War I for the Allies of World War I. Five bond campaigns were held from 1915 to 1919.
 To advertise the purchasing of Victory Bonds, the Victory Loan Dominion Publicity Committee created artwork, held parades, and had celebrity endorsements.
 Community members who bought many Victory Bonds were given a Victory Loan Honour Flag as a token of gratitude.
 The program was revived for World War II.

 Canada Savings Bonds were first offered in 1945 in order to replicate the success of Victory Bonds.

 In 2004, consultants gave the Department of Finance a report suggesting the CSB program be scrapped, giving an overall program cost savings of about $650 million in nine years.
 Then-finance minister Ralph Goodale rejected the recommendation as the program remained popular, especially with first-time investors, and opted to have the program changed to be more competitive and attract investors.

-The value of bonds issued declined from $55 billion (Canadian) in 1987 to just over $6 billion in 2015.
+The value of bonds issued declined from $55 billion in 1987 to just over $6 billion in 2015.

 A government-commissioned study by KPMG in June 2015 recommended cancelling the program.
 Despite this recommendation, the Department of Finance ruled out cancellation despite the program's estimated $58 million annual cost.

 As of October 2016, the Liberal government considered ending the program.
 On March 22, 2017, the federal budget announced its decision to end the sale of new CSBs, saying they would be discontinued in 2017.
 No further bond purchases will be allowed, however existing bonds will still be honoured until they are redeemed.